Canada urges Biden not to cancel oil pipeline on first day

-TORONTO (AP) — Top officials in Canada want a chance to make the case for a long disputed oil pipeline to be built amid reports President-elect Joe Biden will cancel Keystone XL on his first day.
+TORONTO (AP) — Top officials in Canada want a chance to make the case for a long disputed oil pipeline to be built amid reports President-elect Joe Biden will cancel Keystone XL.

 “We hope President-elect Biden will show respect for Canada and will sit down and at the very least talk to us,” Kenney said.